Ad spammers found this site

 This is how it would work: a rocket would take the craft to low-Earth orbit, whereupon the craft would unfurl a 100 meter diameter sail.
 A transmitter on Earth would fire a one-hour burst of microwaves at it to heat it up, accelerating the craft to 60 kilometres per second.
 This would set an interplanetary speed record for space probes.

-This might be an alternative to nuclear propulsion as that can not only be expensive but also dangerous (would you fly with a nuclear reactor strapped to your back?).
+nuclear propulsion as that can not only be expensive but also dangerous (would you fly with a nuclear reactor strapped to your back?).
 The project has major undertakings though.

 The plan would require a 60-megawatt microwave beam with a similar diameter as the sail that was capable of tracking the craft.
 The deep-space communications network that NASA uses to communicate with Mars rovers and the Cassini probe now orbiting Saturn can only output half a megawatt.